FallenFireGit/Camera-Gimble-Project/JOURNAL.md

 # 6 / 7 / 2026
 - Completed the friction fit/glue connection between the hand and the main user interface
 - Completed the servo mount for the pitch direction of the camera gimbal
+- Finished the screw (I hope it works) to tighten the phone laterally
+- Completed the flexible hook at the bottom that is designed to flex slightly and clip onto the bottom of the phone, securing it vertically (except upward).
+- Finishing touches like filleting certain features and adding text to help clarify certain things, like where the cables need to go (if you were to actually make it)